Life of Raptors / Life of Owls

 Educational Lesson: 60 Minutes

-If you decide you want to learn all about owls, we will take an in depth look at some of the owls that live in the Rocky Mountains and Great Plains.
+Birds of prey have long been a source of inspiration for humans.
+In this program, we will take an in depth look at some of the owls that live in the Rocky Mountains and Great Plains.
 We’ll learn about what makes owls special, from their hearing, to their eye sight, to many of their other unique adaptations.
-Then, we’ll look at three of the owl species you can find in Wyoming: the snowy owl, the great-horned owl, and the Northern saw-whet owl.
-Your students will also see skulls and full mounts for these birds!
+Then, we’ll look at three of the owl species you can find in Wyoming: the snowy owl, the great-horned owl, and the northern saw-whet owl.

 Activity: 20 Minutes

-The activity for both of these programs is an owl pellet dissection!
+The activity for both of this program is an owl pellet dissection!
 Owl pellets are one of the most interesting and unique aspects of bird evolution and behavior.
 Your students will be put in groups of four, and then given an owl pellet.
 They will utilize the tools at their table to dissect the pellet, sort the animal pieces, and then try to identify what animal was within their owl pellet!
 This incredibly fun activity is always a hit with students!

 Scavenger Hunt: 20 Minutes